dsshep/Turbine/README.md

     .MapPk(fun c -> c.Country)
     .MapSk(fun c -> c.City)
 ```

+This tells Turbine that for this schema definition, the Partition Key column is mapped to `Country` and the Sort Key
+column to `City`.
+These properties will be used when querying, updating, deleting or putting items.
+All other public
+properties will be mapped into attribute columns by default.

 ### Querying data

 If we wanted to find the first customer in Nottingham: